-REALITY CHECK:

-The State of Safety in Missouri
+REALITY CHECK: The State of Safety in Missouri

-As exciting as a safer Missouri sounds, a lot must be accomplished in the next five years for it to become a reality.
-In 2020, there were 987 individuals killed in Missouri traffic crashes.
-While this represents three straight years of modest reductions, the numbers are still staggering and not worth celebrating.
-Compared to just five years ago, Missouri is barely treading water in terms of suppressing the number of deaths occurring on the state's roadways.
+As exciting as a safer Missouri sounds, a lot must be accomplished in the next several years for it to become a reality.
+In 2021, there were 1,016 individuals killed in Missouri traffic crashes.
+This amounted to the highest number of lives lost on Missouri roadways since 2006.
+These numbers are staggering, and Missouri is barely treading water in terms of suppressing the number of deaths occurring on the state's roadways.
+Compared to 10 years ago, the current number of fatalities represents significant regression.